Thrill rides and exhilarating speeds.

 The Greatest Amusement Parks in Abu Dhabi

 - Yas Marina Circuit.
-Another thrill thing to do in Abu Dhabi is visiting the Yas Marina Circuit.
-Since 2009, it has been hosting the Formula One Abu Dhabi Grand Prix.
-At the track, you can not only watch the best racers in the world… you can also experience the adrenaline-rush yourself.
+Another thrilling thing to do in Abu Dhabi is visiting the Yas Marina Circuit.
+Since 2009, it’s been hosting the Formula One Abu Dhabi Grand Prix.
+At the track, you can not only watch the best racers in the world… you can also experience the adrenaline rush yourself.
 Drive a Formula Yas 3000 bolide, ride with a professional in a Chevrolet drift taxi, or race your friends in a go-kart at the Yas Kartzone.

 - Yas Waterworld Abu Dhabi.
 The record-breaking water park features huge surfing waves and heart-pumping waterslides.
 It’s home to Bubbles Barrel, the world’s largest surfing sheet wave, and Jebel Drop, the park’s highest and steepest waterslide.
 The main theme of the award-winning waterpark revolves around “The Legend of the Lost Pearl”.
 The story is inspired by Emirati history and traditions.

 - Warner Bros World Abu Dhabi.
 Wanna meet your favorite Warner Bros superheroes and cartoon characters?
 You can do it in this indoor amusement park on Yas Island.
 It’s filled with fun rides and amazing shows.
 Inside the park, you can explore six themed areas: Gotham City, Metropolis, Bedrock, Cartoon Junction, Dynamite Gulch, and Warner Bros Plaza.
 We bet you can guess straight away which characters you’ll meet in each 😉